philipturner/swift-colab/Documentation/HardwareAcceleration.md

 # Hardware Acceleration

-TODO: Connecting to accelerators does not actually erase the runtime - look at `Runtime > Manage sessions`.
+Connecting to accelerators does not actually erase the runtime - look at `Runtime > Manage sessions`.

 S4TF SwiftPM test suite in Python mode notebook:
 - CPU: 19 seconds